divdavem/usermanual/src/next/tests/template_test_case.md

 The greatest advantage of TemplateTestCase class is the ability to simulate user behavior like click, type, mouse move and so on.

+### Common methods

-The class provides the following methods:
+The TemplateTestCase class provides the following methods:

 * `this.clickAndType(id, text, callback, blur)` : Calling this method will click on the element with id id, type the text in text, blur the field if blur is true (default value) and execute the callback after.

-clickAndType is convenient shortcut for a common user action, the implementation of this method use the utility class aria.utils.SynEvents that is a wrapper around syn, the Standalone Synthetic Event Library by bitovi and available as shortcut on this.synEvent.
+clickAndType is a convenient shortcut for a common user action, the implementation of this method uses the utility class aria.utils.SynEvents (or aria.jsunit.SynEvents) which is available as shortcut on this.synEvent.

-* `this.synEvent.click(element, callback)` : Emulates a click event on a specific DOM element, it'll also fire in the correct order the events mosedown, mousemove and mouseup.
+* `this.synEvent.click(element, callback)` : Emulates a click event on a specific DOM element, it'll also fire in the correct order the mousedown and mouseup events.
 * `this.synEvent.move(options, from, callback)` : Emulates a mouse move from a given element from or a point in the screen to another point as described in options.
-It'll fire the eventsmouseover and mouseout as well as mouseenter and mouseleave on Internet Explorer.
+It'll fire the mouseover and mouseout events as well as mouseenter and mouseleave on Internet Explorer.
 * `this.synEvent.type(element, text, callback)` : Emulates typing in a specific DOM element.
-It fires the events keydown, keypress and keyup on the given target.
+It fires the keydown, keypress and keyup events on the given target.

+### Different simulation levels

+The methods described in the previous section have two different implementations in Aria Templates: simulating user input events can be done either at the JavaScript level, or at the operating system level.

+The JavaScript level has the advantage of not requiring any special setup.
+When a test case extends aria.jsunit.TemplateTestCase, this.synEvent points to the aria.utils.SynEvents utility class which is a wrapper around syn, the Standalone Synthetic Event Library by bitovi, a library which simulates events at the JavaScript level.
+This library is quite complex and has to re-implement in JavaScript some features already present in the browser in order to reproduce as closely as possible the input events.
+It works well for many use cases, however, it is not always producing exactly the same results as if a user had done the same actions manually.

+Simulating events at the operating system level has the advantage of (nearly) always giving the same result as what the user would get when typing and moving the mouse, because the events implementation of the browser itself is directly reused, but it requires the browser executing the test to have been launched through a specific program: the [selenium-java-robot](https://github.com/ariatemplates/selenium-java-robot) for most browsers and [attester](attester.ariatemplates.com) in the case of [PhantomJS](http://phantomjs.org/).
+To use this simulation level, a test case should extend aria.jsunit.RobotTestCase (which itself extends aria.jsunit.TemplateTestCase).
+When a test extends RobotTestCase, this.synEvent points to the aria.jsunit.SynEvents utility class, which uses the aria.jsunit.Robot class to send low level events to the operating system.

+### Simulating events at the JavaScript level

+As explained in the previous section, events simulation at the JavaScript level is implemented in the aria.utils.SynEvents utility class, which is a wrapper around syn, the Standalone Synthetic Event Library by bitovi.

 It is recommended to use the shortcut `this.synEvent` over the full classpath because the shortcut fires the events in the correct environment, even when the test runs inside an iframe.